mstksg/inCode/copy/entries/five-point-haskell-2.md

 Firstly, in the original monomorphic `updateConfig`, written directly against `Config`, there is so much that could go wrong.
-Maybe you could mis-handle the config or accidentally modify it.
+Maybe you could mis-handle the configuration or accidentally modify it.
 You could set certain fields to certain fixed.
 You might end up deploying a configuration that was never passed in directly.